szocske19/lecture-notes-wiki/mdsd/2016/2016_incquery.md

 Setup the Laboratory
 --------------------

-1. Import the projects from [here](projects/incquery-metamodel.zip).
+1. Clone and import the following projects from this git repository: https://github.com/FTSRG/mdsd-examples

+``
+hu.bme.mit.mdsd.erdiagram
+hu.bme.mit.mdsd.erdiagram.edit
+hu.bme.mit.mdsd.erdiagram.editor
+``

 1. Run as **Eclipse Application**.
-1. Import the project from [here](projects/incquery-example.zip) to the runtime Eclipse and check the instance model.
+1. Import the following project to the runtime Eclipse and check the instance model.

+``
+hu.bme.mit.mdsd.erdiagram.examplediagrams
+hu.bme.mit.mdsd.erdiagram.example
+``

 1. Create a new IncQuery project in the host Eclipse and name it to ```hu.bme.mit.mdsd.erdiagram.queries```.
-1. Create a new query definition in a package named ```hu.bme.mit.mdsd.erdiagram``` and a file named ```queries.eiq```.
+1. Create a new query definition in a package named ```hu.bme.mit.mdsd.erdiagram.queries``` and a file named ```queries.eiq```.
 In the wizard create an empty query.
 Fill the first query:

 	```java
 	package hu.bme.mit.mdsd.erdiagram